saugatadk/ai-interviewer/README.md

-# Hirementis – AI Interview Platform
+#AI INTERVIEWER

-**Hirementis** is an AI-powered mock interview platform designed to help job seekers practice real-world interview scenarios.
+This is an AI-powered mock interview platform designed to help job seekers practice real-world interview scenarios.
 It simulates interview experiences tailored to specific job listings and provides instant, personalized feedback.
 Whether you're a fresh graduate or an experienced professional, Hirementis helps you stay confident and well-prepared.

 ---